balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 <u>Singly Linked List</u><br>
 What do I get out of this?<br>
 i.
 Size is unavailable and can be tremendously huge<br>
 ii.
-Cannot access an item based on index/position.
+An item cannot be accessed based on index/position.
 I need to get to every item<br>
 iii.
 The traversal is unidirectional.
 We cannot move back and forth.<br>

 <u>Reverse in blocks of "n"</u><br>